-The Federal securities laws require Rayonier's directors and executive officers, and persons who own more than ten percent of a registered class of Rayonier's equity securities, to file with the Securities and Exchange Commission and the New York Stock Exchange, Inc. initial reports of ownership and reports of changes in ownership of any equity securities of Rayonier.
-To Rayonier's knowledge, based solely on review of the copies of such reports furnished to Rayonier and representations that no other reports were required, the required reports have been filed on a timely basis on behalf of all persons subject to these requirements except as previously disclosed in the Proxy Statement for the 1997 Annual Meeting.
+The Federal securities laws require Rayonier's directors and executive officers, and persons who own more than 10 percent of a registered class of Rayonier's equity securities, to file with the Securities and Exchange Commission and the New York Stock Exchange, Inc. initial reports of ownership and reports of changes in ownership of any equity securities of Rayonier.
+To Rayonier's knowledge, based solely on representations that no other reports were required, the required reports have been filed on a timely basis on behalf of all persons subject to these requirements.